 The AACR catalyzes progress toward health equity by disseminating critical information to legislators, regulators, and the cancer community and calling for action on policies that can improve public health.

-- Congressional Briefing: AACR Cancer Disparities Progress Report 2022.
-On June 8, 2022, the AACR hosted a virtual Congressional briefing to release the second edition of the AACR Cancer Disparities Progress Report.
+At the AACR Annual Meeting 2023, Dr. Fashoyin-Aje moderated a symposium on “Implementing Diversity Action Plans for Clinical Trials” that addressed the challenges and opportunities facing drug developers who develop and implement diversity action plans. - Congressional Briefing: AACR Cancer Disparities Progress Report 2024.
+On May 15, 2024, the AACR hosted a Congressional briefing to release the third edition of the AACR Cancer Disparities Progress Report.
 Developed as a resource for policy makers and legislators, the report highlights the progress being made toward cancer health equity and the ongoing need for a multidisciplinary and collaborative approach—including robust federal funding—to address this complex and multifactorial public health issue.

 - Op-Ed: “How to Reduce Racial Disparities in Cancer.”
 On April 12, 2022, AACR board member John D. Carpten, PhD, FAACR (near right), collaborated with Kathy Giusti (far right), the founder and chief mission officer of the Multiple Myeloma Research Foundation, to write an op-ed in The Hill that recommended a unique approach to eradicating cancer disparities.
 The article—which summarized the conclusions derived during a policy session on “Reducing Disparities and Democratizing Cancer Care” at the AACR Annual Meeting 2022—calls for collective action through a public-private partnership led by the Foundation for the National Institutes of Health and supported by the Cancer Moonshot initiative that improves access to trials and treatments for all patients with cancer.